pixelmatix/smartmatrix-docs/SmartMatrix/docs/projects.md

 > ![Aurora Display](photos/AuroraAssembly/AuroraIsolated.png)

-Design credit for the goes to Al Linke's Pixel, which is where I got the idea for the dark acrylic in front with diffusion behind, nice-looking screw heads, and standoffs combination for this case. https://www.kickstarter.com/projects/alinke/pixel-led-art
+Design credit for the enclosure goes to Al Linke's Pixel, which is where I got the idea for the dark acrylic in front with diffusion behind, nice-looking screw heads, and standoffs combination for this case. https://www.kickstarter.com/projects/alinke/pixel-led-art